kamek-pf/paperdump/README.md

 ## Build
 `cargo build --release`, you'll need a working Rust toolchain to build this project. \
+The build will be available at `target/release/paperdump`. \
 Check out `rustup` to get up and running quickly.

 ## Usage